 Whether you are familiar with sorority life or you're confused by all those crazy-looking letters, we've provided some information below about Panhellenic life in general and recruitment specifically.
 We believe this is all helpful information for anyone interested in TCU Panhellenic.

-Panhellenic Council is the governing body for the thirteen Panhellenic chapters at TCU.
+Panhellenic Council is the governing body for twelve Panhellenic chapters at TCU.
 To learn more about the chapters on our campus, please visit the "Our Chapters" section of our website.

 Membership in a Panhellenic sorority means that you're a part of a values-based organization, in which membership lasts a lifetime.
 In addition to Panhellenic, TCU offers sorority membership in our Multicultural Greek Council and National Pan-Hellenic Council, as well as Independent Greek Council.